The best Amalfi Coast itinerary

 Picture yourself stretched out on a picture-perfect beach, sipping limoncello with the azure Mediterranean Sea spread before you.
 How about strolling epic coastal paths speckled by candy-hued eateries serving fresh seafood and crisp local wine?
-Imagine boarding a boat to transfer to your new favourite Italian town as the sun shines down.
-All this awaits on Italy’s enchanting Amalfi Coast, as revealed in the 4 day Amalfi Coast itinerary shared right below.
+Imagine boarding a boat to transfer to your new favorite Italian town as the sun shines down.
+All this awaits on Italy’s enchanting Amalfi Coast, as revealed in the 4-day Amalfi Coast itinerary shared right below.

 Is 4 days enough for the Amalfi Coast?

-That said, the 4-day Amalfi Coast itinerary detailed below has been curated to condense the best of the region into a shorter timeframe through covering pretty Positano, Amalfi Town and Ravelllo, plus the chance to hike the Path of the Gods.
+That said, the 4-day Amalfi Coast itinerary detailed below has been curated to condense the best of the region into a shorter timeframe through covering pretty Positano, Amalfi Town, and Ravello, plus the chance to hike the Path of the Gods.

 Positano, italy.
 Amalfi Coast © iacomino FRiMAGES/Shutterstock